saliehendricks/twitter-icon-fix/README.md

-Fix the stupid twitter icon.
+Chrome extension to replace the twitter icon with a majestic Swan icon.